GhostixGameDev/JAVA-AsciiMenusLib/README.md

 Automatic ascii menus library for my school JAVA assignments. <br />
 In order for this  to work you will need:<br />
 <ol>
-    <li>A run method with a Scanner parameter in all the classes you want the Main Menu to execute.</li>
+    <li>A run method with a InputStream parameter in all the classes you want the Main Menu to execute.</li>
     <li>One instance of MainMenu in... well.
 The main menu</li>
 </ol>
 1)